Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: Method

 The purpose of the recipe encoder, $E_R$~(even though we adopt several encoders here, we note these as a whole recipe encoder $E_R$), is to encode recipe text, $\textbf{t}$, to recipe embeddings, $\textbf{R}$.
-To better explore and make use of the huge information among recipe text with components of title, ingredients, and instructions, we adopt the hierarchical Transformers in H-T~\cite{h-t} as the recipe encoder.
-Since there is a tremendous amount of information hidden in the recipe text that can be used to improve search accuracy.
-The biggest difference between our work and H-T is that we introduce an adversarial network for image synthesis and modality alignment better to exploit the correlation in image-recipe pairs while H-T applied a bi-directional triplet loss function to image-recipe pairs.
+In order to better explore and make use of the huge information among recipe text with components of title, ingredients, and instructions, we adopt the hierarchical Transformers as the recipe encoder similar to H-T~\cite{h-t}.
+Note that we introduced an adversarial network for image synthesis and modality alignment better to exploit the correlation in image-recipe pairs, while H-T simply applied a bi-directional triplet loss function to image-recipe pairs.

-Moreover, since there are three components~(title, ingredients, instructions) in the recipe texts, the proposed framework encodes the three components separately using hierarchical Transformer encoders ($E_{ttl}, E_{ing}, E_{ins}$) to obtain title embeddings, ingredients embeddings and instructions ($e_{ttl}, e_{ing}, e_{ins}$) initially.
-Next, we apply self-supervised recipe loss $L_{rec}$, as in H-T, on $e_{ttl}, e_{ing}, e_{ins}$ to exploit the complementary information among them.
-Finally, we apply a merge encoder $E_{mrg}$ to project three components embeddings ($e_{ttl}, e_{ing}, e_{ins}$) to an unified recipe embedding, $\textbf{R}$.
+For the three components~(title, ingredients, instructions) in the recipe texts, the proposed framework TNLBT encodes them separately using hierarchical Transformer encoders~($E_{ttl}, E_{ing}, E_{ins}$), with 2 layers and 4 attention heads, to obtain embeddings of title, ingredients and instructions ($e_{ttl}, e_{ing}, e_{ins}$) initially.
+Next, we apply self-supervised recipe loss $L_{rec}$ as in H-T, on $e_{ttl}, e_{ing}, e_{ins}$ to explore the complementary information among them.
+The introduction of this loss allows us to use recipe-only image-recipe pairs to further leverage the complementary information among the three components of the recipe text.
+Finally, we apply a merging encoder $E_{mrg}$ to project three components embeddings ($e_{ttl}, e_{ing}, e_{ins}$) to an unified recipe embedding, $\textbf{R}$.

-Besides the introduced self-supervised recipe loss in the framework making it possible to learn the semantic complements among titles, ingredients, and instructions in the recipe texts, it allows the model to use a huge number of recipe-only samples which are around 70\% in the Recipe1M\cite{im2recipe,recipe1m+} samples for training.